ChiragLakhanpal/Leveraging-Graph-Based-Learning-for-Enhanced-Fraud-Detection/README.md

 - deep_learning:
   - dataloader.py : Contains the code for creating a custom dataset and dataloader.
   - models.py : Contains the model classes for deep learning.
-  - utils.py : Contains utils such as argparse function, metrics, training and predict class etc.
+  - utils.py : Contains utils such as argparse function, metrics, training and predict class, etc.
 - gnn:
   - model.py : Contains the model class for RGCN
-  - utils.py : Contains utils such as argparse function, metrics, training and predict class etc.
+  - utils.py : Contains utils such as argparse function, metrics, training and predict class, etc.
 - preprocess.py : Contains a standardized preprocessing code to preprocess any dataset.

 The main_code contains 3 folders named classical_machine_learning, deep_learning, GNN.